 Of course, Sheffield is a city familiar with ground breaking musical movements, spawning a new wave of pioneering artists using electronic instruments during the 1980s that went on to dominate the pop charts and influence millions across the world.
 This forward-thinking music city has been evolving ever since – and Alex and algorave are another part of its unique approach to making music.

-Could you describe what an algorave is for anyone not familiar with the
+Could you describe what an algorave is for anyone not familiar with the term?

 Sure!
 An algorave is an algorithmic rave – so that’s two things to explain, algorithm and rave.
 As someone who came of age in the 80s/90s I think of raves as experimental music events, where people are looking for alien experiences, explored through repetitive dance music, with more focus on the crowd than a performer.
 How algorithms come into this is the way the music is made.
 Algorave music is generally made with live coding – writing code to make music, while people dance to it.
 This might sound scary but it’s the same as creating a knitting pattern to make a jumper.
 Instead of making knitting patterns, live coders write music patterns, describing symmetry, interferences, glitches.
 This all happens live, with the code projected – so you can see the code behind the music you’re listening to, while it’s being written.
 Maybe the best way to understand this is to come and see one yourself!